mstoyano/kbn_c3js_vis/README.md

 1. Raise an [Issue](https://github.com/mstoyano/kbn_c3js_vis/issues) on GitHub
 2. Send me a Pull Request with your bug fixes and/or new features
 3. Contact via email: **mom4il13@hotmail.com**

+### Feedback is highly appreciated!
+Please let me receive your screenshots using this plugin and your project purposes.
+That would help me a lot for my thesis degree.
+You can send me a email or raise an [Issue](https://github.com/mstoyano/kbn_c3js_vis/issues) on GitHub.
+Thank you in advance and best regards.